sanjaykmohanty/Module7-Challenge-Silver-Tsunami/README.md

 ### Step 2: Create Unique Titles Table
 The data extracted in the previous step has a lot of duplicate entries for some employees because they have switched titles over the years.
 In this step, using the **DISTINCT ON** statement, all the duplicates extracted from the **Retirement Titles** table were removed and only the most recent title of each employee is stored in the **Unique Title** table.
 The result was filtered to retrieve only the employees who are currently employed.

-The SQL query used to retieve data from the **Retirement Titles** table is shown below:
+The SQL query used to retrieve data from the **Retirement Titles** table is shown below:

     SELECT DISTINCT ON (emp_no) emp_no, first_name, last_name, title
     INTO unique_titles